Muqluk/refresher-projects-examples-and-resources/docs/refreshers/refreshers-overview.md

 # Refresher Projects

-We will begin by spending the next several weeks in Visual Studio and C# primarily focusing on going over familiar territory with 2 notable exceptions:
+We will begin by spending the next several weeks in Visual Studio and C# primarily focusing on going over familiar territory with 3 notable exceptions:
-1. You will learn Markdown as you will also be learning how to write documentation (of your code) which will be done in markdown (.md) files.
+1. You will learn Markdown as you will also be beginning to learn how to write documentation for your code which will be done in markdown (.md) files.
-1. a **_significant_** focus on .git
+3. **_Significant_** effort will be on all things .git
     * CLI commands
-    * branching and merging (sanely)
+    * branching strategies
     * pull requests, both submitting as well as being a reviewer.
+    * merge, rebase and cherry-pick, the similarities and differences, _when, why & how_ to use each, **and** when not to.

+4. Writing Unit Tests using MSTest & learning Test Driven Development <sup>_(TDD)_</sup>
-1. unit testing
+    * unit tests
+    * integration tests
+    *